dbenesh82/intensity_infectivity_experiments/camallanus/analysis_cam_dat.md

     ## ffam   2   2.2904        30     117.91 0.3633 0.6986
     ## trt    2  11.1397        28     106.77 1.7671 0.1894

 Treatment looks more important here, but it is still not significant.
 Is this larger model an improvement over the simplest model with just treatment?
-Let's compare the models with a likelihood ratio test.
+Let's compare them with a likelihood ratio test.

 ``` r
 anova(mod1, mod4, test = "F")